1. Home

 • Avoiding giving them food immediately before a journey

-• Making sure they maintain a comfortable temperature
+• Making sure they're travelling in a comfortable temperature